fltk-rs/demos/README.md

 - libvlc: Creating a media player using fltk and the vlc crate.
 - musicplayer: Creating a music player using custom widgets and the soloud crate.
 - opengl: Raw OpenGL drawing in an fltk GlWindow.
-- gl_loader: Use the gl crate (An OpenGL function pointer loader) to do OpenGL drawing.
+- glut: Use the gl crate (An OpenGL function pointer loader) to do OpenGL drawing.
 - wgpu: Use wgpu-rs for gpu accelerated drawing.
 - pixels: Use the pixels crate to draw a wgpu accelerated framebuffer.
 - framebuffer: Using fltk for framebuffer drawing.